As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Borovička is Slovak traditional alcoholic drink and national spirit flavored with juniper berries.
+Borovička is a Slovak traditional alcoholic drink and national spirit flavored with juniper berries.
 It belongs to the group of fruit spirits and has a typical taste and aroma of juniper berries.
 Typical Borovička contains about 40% of alcohol and it is produced mainly in central and eastern Slovakia.

 Everyone who ever visits Slovakia must try this amazing national spirit of Slovakia.
-But Borovička is more than a spirit, so continue reading to learn about the distillation process of Borovička, the most famous brands, and history of this unique alcoholic beverage!
+But Borovička is more than a spirit, so continue reading to learn about the distillation process of Borovička, the most famous brands, and the history of this unique alcoholic beverage!

 What is the National Slovak Spirit Borovička made of?

 As I already wrote at the beginning of this post, the national Slovak spirit Borovička is made of juniper berries.
-You may not know what the juniper berries are so here is the short explanation.
+You may not know what the juniper berries are so here is a short explanation.

 The Juniper berries are small fruit and come from the small tree or bush which grows in Slovak forests.
 The Latin name of this tree is Juniperus communis.

 The trees grow on dry hillsides and blooms from April to June.
-Juniper berries have disinfectant, antibacterial and strongly diuretic effects.
+Juniper berries have disinfectant, antibacterial, and strongly diuretic effects.
 They were used in folk medicine.
 Berries are also used as spices.